kwabenasapong/openpldoc/manual/source/projector.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to change the video source the projector uses, click on the
-|projector_source| "Select Source" option, then select from the pop-up window which video source
+:guilabel:`Select Source` option, then select from the pop-up window which video source
 you want to use.
+You can access the :guilabel:`Select Source` option from either the
+projector manager toolbar or from the right-click pop-up menu.

-You have an option of setting two different styles for selecting the video source.
+You have an option of setting two different styles for the video source window.
 The default option is all entries on one radio button dialog.
-The Other option
+The other option
 is to have the selections grouped by type.
 This option is available in the
-Settings -> Configure OpenLP -> Projectors tab under the "Source Select dialog
+:guilabel:`Settings` -> :guilabel:`Configure OpenLP` -> :guilabel:`Projectors` tab under
-interface" option.
+the "Source Select dialog interface" option.

 NOTE: These images are examples only - what options you will have will vary
 depending on the projector you have.
 These images show the default PJLink text.